tomlogs/tomlogs.github.io/_posts/2021-11-09-building-a-photos-application-with-azure-app-service-and-blob-storage.md

 ---
 layout: post
-title: Building a photos application in Python with Azure App Service and Blob Storage
+title: Building a photos application in Python Flask with Azure and Blob Storage
-permalink: build-a-photos-application-with-azure-app-service-and-blob-storage
+permalink: build-a-photos-application-with-azure-blob-storage
 date: 2021-11-13T01:33:00.000+00:00

 ---